lubere/InScan/README.md

     // Get the text from the file and the characters '-' and ' ' which will divide the text into elements InScan inScan = new InScan("input.txt", '-', ' ');

+    // Get the text from console(System.in) and the characters '-' and ' ' which will divide the text into elements
+    // InScan inScan = new InScan(System.in, '-', ' ');

     // Add another character that will divide the text inScan.addSeparator('_');